 Don’t make your subscribers search for a button; simply place it one or two more times inside your email if it’s long.
 For example, the email call to action in the event invitation from DMA is repeated with the same design, copy, and the size of the button.

-There’s no ultimate template that works best for all cases.
+There’s no ultimate template that works best in all cases.
 That’s why you need to experiment and A/B test variations of your email: change the color of elements, rewrite the copy, try another placement or style.

 - send option A with red buttons to 20% of the mailing list;